XRPLF/xrpl-dev-portal/content/rippled-api-methods/ledger_request.md

 #### Response Format

-The response follows the [standard format](#response-formatting).
+The response follows the [standard format][].
 However, the request returns a failure response if it does not have the specified ledger _even if it successfully instructed the `rippled` server to start retrieving the ledger_.

 **Note:** To retrieve a ledger, the rippled server must have a direct peer with that ledger in its history.
 If none of the peers have the requested ledger, you can use the [`connect` command](#connect) or the `fixed_ips` section of the config file to add Ripple's full-history server at `s2.ripple.com` and then make the `ledger_request` request again.

 A failure response indicates the status of fetching the ledger.
-A successful response contains the information for the ledger in a similar format to the [`ledger` command](#ledger).
+A successful response contains the information for the ledger in a similar format to the [`ledger` command](reference-rippled-api-public.html#ledger).

 <!-- MULTICODE_BLOCK_START -->